aswincheriyala/react-native-animated-letter-text/README.md

 ## Props

-The `AnimatedText` component accepts the following props:
+The `AnimatedLetterText` component accepts the following props:

 - `value` (required): The value you want to display and animate.